nerdschoolbergen/modern-javascript-and-web-apis/exercise-4/README.md

 ## 4.3 - Storing the data

-:pencil2: Create a function to retrieve the form values as the user submits the form.
-In our `main.js` file, query for our form DOM-element.
-Add an event listener called `submit` to the form and prevent the default submit-behavior

 :pencil2: Create a new function in `database.js` to store the new movie into our json file.

 :bulb: The psuedo code for this operation might look something like this: